Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Method

-To address this, ACG applies \textbf{textual orthogonalization}, a geometric correction that disentangles the visual signal from textual bias.
-We treat $O_{\text{uncond}}$ as defining the principal textual direction and remove from $\Delta O$ any component aligned with it.
+To mitigate this effect, ACG applies \textbf{textual orthogonalization}, a geometric correction that suppresses components of the guidance signal aligned with the text-only path.
+We treat $O_{\text{uncond}}$ as defining a principal textual direction and remove from $\Delta O$ the component parallel to that direction.